Ontario's Historical Plaques

 Plaque Location

-In the Town of Greater Napanee in the County of Lennox and Addington
+The County of Lennox and Addington

-at the Hay Bay Boat Ramp, north side of Shore Road
+At the Hay Bay Boat Ramp, north side of Shore Road

-200 m west of Hay Bay Church, Hay Bay.
+.2 km west of Hay Bay Church

 Plaque Text